Pass Expressions with Analytics Extensions

 Note: For R integration, Tableau has been tested with R versions 3.4.4 through 3.5.1, and with Rserve versions 0.6-8 through 1.7.3.

-In Tableau Desktop, click the Help menu, and then select Settings and Performance > Manage External Service connection to open the External Service Connection dialog box:
+In Tableau Desktop, click the Help menu, and then select Settings and Performance > Manage Analytics Extension Connection.

-Specify the type of external service you want to connect to: RServe or TabPy/External API.
+Specify the type of analytics extension you want to connect to: RServe or TabPy/External API.
 The TabPy/External API option covers connections to TabPy and MATLAB.

 Enter or select a server by domain name or IP address.
 The drop-down list includes Localhost and the server you most recently connected to, as well as the Disable option.